The C-reactive protein (CRP) test is a blood test used to check for acute inflammation or infection in your body.

-- The CRP test measures the level of a protein in the blood called C-reactive protein.
-The level of CRP increases when you have certain diseases that cause inflammation.
+- The level of CRP increases when you have certain conditions that cause inflammation.
 It can also rise if you have an infection.

 What is a C-reactive protein test?

-The CRP test measures the level of a protein in the blood called C-reactive protein (CRP).
+The CRP test measures the level of a protein in your blood called C-reactive protein (CRP).
 The level of CRP increases when you have certain autoimmune diseases that cause inflammation, such as arthritis, inflammatory bowel disease (such as Crohn's disease or ulcerative colitis), or if you have an infection such as pneumonia.

 When is the CRP test done?

-- Diagnosis – to check whether you have an inflammatory condition such as arthritis, inflammatory bowel disease, or other autoimmune disorders.
+- diagnosis – to check whether you have an inflammatory condition such as arthritis, inflammatory bowel disease or other autoimmune disorders

-If you have symptoms of an infection of the chest or airways (upper respiratory tract infection) such as dry cough, sore throat, runny nose, and sneezing, your doctor may perform a CRP test to assess whether to prescribe antibiotics or not.
+If you have symptoms of an infection of your chest or airways (upper respiratory tract infection) such as dry cough, sore throat, runny nose and sneezing, your doctor may perform a CRP test to assess whether to prescribe antibiotics or not.
 Infection caused by bacteria results in a greater rise in CRP compared with infections caused by viruses.
 Antibiotics are only effective against infections caused by bacteria and are not effective against infections caused viruses.

 How to prepare for the test

-How is the sample collected for testing
+How is the sample collected for testing?

 A regular CRP test is usually done at your local blood collection centre.
 An elastic band is wrapped firmly around your upper arm.
 This helps the veins below expand, making it easier to draw blood from.
 The injection site is cleaned with an alcohol swab before a needle is inserted into your vein.

 Point-of-care CRP test

-In some cases, your doctor may perform a CRP test during the consult, in their surgery.
+In some cases, your doctor may perform a CRP test in their surgery.
 This is called a point-of-care CRP test.
 This is a finger-prick blood test where your doctor will gently prick and squeeze your finger for a small blood sample.

 On its own, a CRP test rarely provides a diagnosis, but it can confirm the presence of inflammation or infection.
-An increasing or high amount of CRP in the blood suggests acute inflammation or infection.
+An increasing or high amount of CRP in your blood suggests acute inflammation or infection.
 As the inflammation or infection lessens, the CRP level drops.

 The following links have more information on the CRP test.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.